 However, we rarely agree on exactly what this standard is, and we never keep it perfectly ourselves, so we often feel guilt, and find ourselves accusing and judging others, experiencing offences, injustices, bitterness, contempt, indignation, shame, mercy and forgiveness.
 These emotions imply a perception of transcendent metaphysical reality, one above and beyond Nature which we didn’t invent or create; we act as if it’s been revealed to us.

 And though we seldom agree on the standard itself, we never argue that there isn’t one.
 Essentially, we’re continually acting as if there’s a timeless, intelligent, supernatural Being, a numen … a God, benevolently and impartially requiring goodness of us.
 We know we’ll have to give account for our behavior (Ro 14:12), and that we aren’t perfect.
 (Ro 3:19)

-Yet even in our brokenness and imperfection, as gods we impose our own version of right behavior upon others, calling for justice, seeking revenge, dimly reflecting God’s own moral nature within us.
+Yet even in our brokenness and imperfection, as gods we impose our own version of right behavior upon others, thinking we know what good and evil are all on our own, calling for justice, seeking revenge, dimly reflecting God’s own moral nature within us.
 Every single human being lives like this, every single day; no one can live otherwise.